Radioland Murders: Pre-production

-Universal agreed to greenlight Radioland Murders if Lucas would "update" the script.
-The Huyck/Katz script contained parodies of old-time radio that the general public in the 1970s would likely acknowledge.
-Universal reasoned that the script would have to be modified in an attempt to accustom audiences from the MTV Generation.
+Universal agreed in 1993 to greenlight Radioland Murders if Lucas would modify the script.
+The original Huyck/Katz script might have been appreciated by older filmgoers back in 1972, but Universal wanted it modified "for an audience accustomed to parodies like Mel Brooks's Spaceballs."
 Based on Ron Howard's recommendation, Lucas hired Jeff Reno and Ron Osborn (known for their work on Moonlighting) to "update" the screenplay.
 The shooting script was prepared by Lucas, who combined his favorite elements of the Reno/Osborn draft with the original Huyck/Katz script from the 1970s.
 Lucas then hired Mel Smith to direct, who recommended Brian Benben for the lead role.
 Lucas specifically chose Smith because he believed the British comedian/filmmaker could handle Radioland Murders' form of slapstick comedy and dark humor.
 Universal was adamant that the ensemble cast be filled with then-popular TV stars of the early 1990s.
 Christopher Lloyd agreed to make a small appearance as the eccentric sound designer Zoltan on the agreement that all of his scenes were shot in one day.

 Filming

 Principal photography for Radioland Murders began on October 28, 1993 at Carolco Studios in Wilmington, North Carolina.
 Brief filming also took place at Hollywood Center Studios.
-Production designer Gavin Bocquet (Star Wars prequels, Stardust) disguised the film's limited rooms in a beehivelike structure.
+Production designer Gavin Bocquet (Star Wars prequels, Young Indiana Jones, Stardust) disguised the film's limited rooms in a beehivelike structure.
 Larger areas, notably the exterior of the building and the transmission tower on the roof, were created or augmented with digital mattes added by visual effects supervisor Scott Squires (The Lost World: Jurassic Park, Star Wars: Episode I – The Phantom Menace) at Industrial Light & Magic.
 Following a break, in which Lucas, director Mel Smith and editor Paul Trejo reviewed the footage using the new digital Avid Technology editing system (the successor to EditDroid), the cast and crew were reassembled for a further two weeks of filming.
 Principal photography for Radioland Murders ended on December 23, 1993.
+There were over 100 visual effects shots in the film.
+According to Michael McKean, the last days of production were rough in getting as many shots and inserts done as possible, with Smith and Lucas each directing units simultaneously to go with 24-hour days for a film he later labeled as “cinematic pickup sticks… they just spilled it out onto the carpet.”

 Release

 To market Radioland Murders, Universal attached a film trailer to The Flintstones in May 1994.
 The studio believed both films would specifically appeal to the Baby Boom Generation.
 Radioland Murders was originally set to be theatrically released in September 1994 before it was pushed back.
-The film was released in the United States on October 21, 1994 in 844 theaters, only grossing $1.37 million.
-Ultimately the film bombed at the box office because it did not recoup its $15 million budget.
+The film was released in the United States on October 21, 1994, in 844 theaters, only grossing $1.37 million.
+Ultimately the film bombed at the box office and did not recoup its $15 million budget.
 It ranks among the top ten widely released films for having the biggest second weekend drop at the box office, dropping 78.5% from $835,570 to $179,315.